MedZaim/infographie/README.md

 ```

 Notes:
-- Includes: Because your file sits under `code_graphics/src_graphics/<your_folder>`, `../../Graphics/graphics.h` and `../../includs/graphics_utils.h` resolve correctly.
+- Includes: Because your file sits under `code_graphics/src_graphics/<your_folder>`, `../../Graphics/graphics.h` and `../../includs/graphics_utils.h` resolve correctement.
 Alternatively, you can use `#include "code_graphics/Graphics/graphics.h"` if you prefer project-root style includes (the UI adds project root to include paths).
 - PI macro: The UI defines `-DPI=3.14159265358979323846` at compile time; you may use `PI` directly.
 - Subsystem: The UI forces the console subsystem, so `main()` is required (no `WinMain`).